 This policy is designed to try to balance the needs of both.

 Where people are clearly identifiable and it is practical to do so, you should ask their permission before taking a photo.
 You must ask permission from stallholders before taking photos of their stalls or items that they are selling.

 If an attendee asks to see a photo of them that you have taken, you must show them.
 If they ask you to delete it, you must delete it.
 If you are videoing, you should be prepared to re-record or otherwise prepare your footage for editing e.g. by restarting the sentence so you can rework your footage accordingly.

 We suggest that events involving children (except cosplay contest) are not photographed without obtaining permission from the responsible adult of any and all children you are photographing.

 By appearing on main stage events, like the cosplay parade, you should expect to be recorded or photographed.
 Please do not take part in this event if you do not wish to be photographed.

 Some of our panelists and event organisers do not wish to have their photos taken as it can be unnerving while trying to engage and enthuse a room full of people during an event.
 They will make it clear at the start of each event if they do not want photos to be taken, and may ask you to cease if they see you doing so.
 You must not take photos of events if you are asked not to.

 UK PonyCon will be photographing and filming the convention, and may also grant this permission to approved press and media.
 Media created from the convention may be used in promotional materials for this event and future events organised by UK PonyCon, both in print and online.

-Press and media should contact us to discuss press opportunities and the applicable rules.
+Press and media should refer to the relevant section below regarding opportunities and rules applicable to them.